cboettig/ews-review/manuscript-w-refs.md

 can be detected in the real world, it is too early to apply the same methods to novel systems where the saddle-node is only one of many possible mechanisms.

+Thus, establishing the saddle node mechanism a necessary condition of using CSD as a warning signal.
+This can be done via manipulation in simple experimental systems (Veraart et al. 2011, Dai et al. 2012), but this is impractical in nature.
+Another approach is to assume the saddle-node mechanism applies to a limited set of systems that have well-studied examples, such as lakes undergoing eutrophication (Scheffer et al. 2001), lakes with 'trophic-triangle' cascade mechanisms (Carpenter and Kitchell 1996, Walters2001; Carpenter et al. 2008), forest/savannah transitions (Staver et al. 2011, Hirota et al. 2011, Bel et al.
+2012), and rangeland transitions (Walker1993; Anderies et al. 2002) Fitting simplified saddle-node models to past regime shifts (Boettiger and Hastings 2012a) in less well-understood systems mayprovide evidence for the mechanism.
+However, care must be taken to specify sufficient alternative models.

-CSD alone cannot be used as evidence regime shift.
+CSD alone cannot be used as evidence of regime shifts.
 In some cases, it will be present when no transition is approaching.
 In other cases, regime shifts occur without CSD.
 Though false alarms and missed events can occur in any statistical procedure, the cases discussed here demonstrate that these errors will also